ddasker/enterprise-ha-master/innodb-replicasets/replicasets.md

 ## Task 2: Create ReplicaSet

-1. Using the MySQL Shell Connection, connect the Shell to Sandbox on Port 3310
+1. Using the MySQL Shell Connection, connect the Shell to Sandbox on Port 3310 and create ReplicaSet

 	a. **![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+) mysql>**